Robinyo/angular-wijmo-flexsheet/README.md

     npm install

-The wijmo FlexSheet [download](https://www.grapecity.com/en/wijmo-flexsheet) includes npm images of the Wijmo external modules in the /NpmImages folder.
-We can add wijmo to our project using npm:
+The wijmo FlexSheet [download](https://www.grapecity.com/en/wijmo-flexsheet) includes npm images of the Wijmo external modules in the `/NpmImages` folder.
+You can add wijmo to your project using npm:

     npm install --save ~/downloads/wijmo-5-enterprise/NpmImages/wijmo-amd-min